So, you want to become a teacher? It’s time to figure out exactly what kind of teacher you want to be before you take the next steps.

 Who do I want to teach?

 Who can you see yourself wanting to teach?
 Do you want to work with young kids, teenagers, adults or students with complex needs?
-We go over some of your main options below.
+We’ll go over your main options below.

 When most people imagine being a teacher, they immediately think of being surrounded by children in a traditional classroom setting.
 But what qualities are good to have if you want to be a school teacher?